webbdm/Verse-of-the-Day/README.md

 dotnet build
 ```

-These will install any needed dependencies a build the project
+These will install any needed dependencies and build the project

 ## Entity Framework Core DB Migrations